stephaniejh/brainblocks/README.md

 # brainblocks
 STL files for custom 3-D printed brain slicers/matrixes/blocks

-Will be make an improved version using 3D MRI models in the future!
+Will be making an improved version using 3D MRI models in the future!
 Please let me know if you have any suggestions for improvements!

 ### **Adult Rat Brain Slicer Version 1 (March 2020)**
 *https://3d.nih.gov/entries/3DPX-020477*